cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-version.png)

-For future reference, the full documentation for how to install these tools on your own computer is [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local)
+For future reference, the full documentation for how to install these tools on your own computer is [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local).

 # 3. Building our first web API

 ## Creating a starter project

+Let's make a new folder to keep our function code in.
+Make a directory `db-api` and move into it with these terminal commands:

 ```bash
 mkdir ~/db-api
 cd ~/db-api
 ```

+Then, use the core tools to create a new Python project:

 ```bash
 func init --worker-runtime python
 ```

-on success, we'll see it creates a bunch of files:
+On success, we'll see it creates a bunch of files:

 ![](./img/azfn-success.png)

-let's open this folder in VSCode now using the command:
+Let's open this folder in VSCode now using the command:

 ```bash
 code .
 ```

-should see all these files in the files pane:
+This should let us see all the project files in the left sidebar:
 ![](./img/azfn-workspace.png)

 Now let's create a "venv" ("virtual environment") for the function to execute in.
-In a terminal, run this command to create a new environment:
+In a new terminal, run this command to create a new environment:

 ```bash
 python3 -m venv app-env
 ```